j4kim/SVGtarien/README.md

 ### Routines

 You can define your own routines.
 A routine takes no arguments and returns no values.
 It just may help execute repetitve tasks.
-Like very variable is global, you can use them to modify the behavior of the routine.
+Since every variable is global, you can use them to modify the behavior of the routine.
 Results can also be stored in varibales.

 Input :